Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 <!--
 ## Intro

-- He was quite a chap!
 - Keen interest in mathematics.
 A number driven person.
 - Known as the father of computers.
 - His father was a banker and when he died, he left a considerable inheritance for him.
 During this university years, he relied on his father's support.
 - Had a Life-threatening fever, what would have happened if he died?...
 - Went to good schools, had access to books and tutors.
 Pivotal moment!
 - During university, came in contact with other mathematicians and influential people.
+This is a theme that we'll see throughout.
+Every person we talk about had a network of people who helped them along the way.
-- He joined [The Ghost Club](https://www.ghostclub.org.uk/), which is still active today!
-What would have happened if he got too into it and didn't pursue science?
+- Something that I didn't expect from such a number driven person, though, was to be part of [The Ghost Club](https://www.ghostclub.org.uk/).
+I wonder what would have happened if he got too much into it and pursued an career in ghost hunting instead?
+Would the movie Ghost Busters be inspired by him?
+- In university, he helped found Analytical Society.
+This was a group of students who were interested in mathematics and wanted to reform the mathematics curriculum.
-- In 1812, the French government calculated these tables in a different way.
+- Around that time, In 1812, the French government calculated these tables in a different way.
 Their mathematicians distributed the work to 80 human computers who only knew what work they were doing and subtraction and addition.
 For the first time, mass production was applied to mathematics and Babbage thought this work could be taken over by machines entirely.
 -->

 ---